TACIXAT/tacixat.github.io/_pages/about.md

 ## Personal

 I live in Koreatown in Los Angeles.
-I shoot a lot of pool, do body weight exercises, snowboard, and skate a bit.
+I shoot a lot of pool, do body weight exercises, snowboard, and ride bikes.
 I have a Wrangler and really enjoy driving slowly on dirt roads.

 I follow a strict diet due to some health issues.
-I have a long list of common foods I don't eat, but I still get to eat meat so I eat a lot of meat.
-Sugar is an illuminati trap.
+I have a long list of common foods I don't eat, but I still can eat meat so I eat a lot of meat.

 I also meditate.
 I'm interested in Daoist internal alchemy.
 Figure it's the best bet on getting super powers in this lifetime.
-Sitting is hard work though.

-*Updated: 11/06/2020*
+*Updated: 12/17/2020*